|2013||14-3-5||.750||11-2-3||.781||2nd CCAA South|

 Since 2010, Pascale has also served as a scout for U.S. Soccer, concentrating on the Southern California region to identify potential prospects for selection to youth-level national teams.

 A college soccer player while attending American University in Washington, D.C., Pascale graduated from the school in 1998 with a Bachelor of Arts degree in elementary education.
-He and his wife, Liza, reside in Cardiff, and welcomed their first child, daughter Reagan, just prior to the start of the 2013 season.
-They expect their second ahead of the 2015 kickoff.
+He and his wife, Liza, and their two young daughters, reside in Cardiff.
+The couple welcomed Reagan just prior to the start of the 2013 season, and Paige on the eve of the 2015 campaign.